GERMANKBR/content-ops-starter/content/pages/careers.md

 ---
-title: Our Team
+title: Careers
-slug: team
+slug: careers
 sections:
   - title:
-      text: Meet the Minds Behind Fruchtlabor
+      text: Meet the Visionaries Behind Fruchtlabor
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Visionary developers & builders powering AI-driven crypto innovation
+    subtitle: Driving the future of AI-powered blockchain
     text: >
-      Fruchtlabor is not just a project — it’s a precision-engineered token ecosystem forged by a diverse team of seasoned developers, engineers, and strategists.
-Our mission: push the boundaries of Web3 through trustless automation, deep utility, and community-first AI governance.
+      The Fruchtlabor team is composed of elite AI engineers, crypto researchers, and DeFi strategists committed to building the next generation of decentralized technology.
+Our team brings together years of experience from world-class institutions and pioneering startups across the Web3 ecosystem.
+We are driven by a shared mission: to democratize AI, decentralize governance, and deliver real-world utility through Fruchtlabor (FUL).
     actions:
-      - label: Join the Mission
+      - label: Meet our builders
         url: /
         icon: arrowRight
         iconPosition: right